AdiThakker/AdiThakker.github.io/_posts/2022-04-14-Integrate-Azure-DevOps-Pipelines-Via-Code.md

 }
 ~~~

-There are [several](https://docs.microsoft.com/en-us/azure/devops/integrate/rest-api-overview?view=azure-devops#create-the-request) ways to Authenticate with Azure DevOps and depending on your use case, you can use the appropriate one accordingly.
-In the above snippet, we are leveraging [PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for our example.
-In the ***ConnectToAzureDevOps*** function we wrap the instance of [VssConnection](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2013/dn245455(v=vs.120) and return that in our custom [DevOpsContext](https://github.com/AdiThakker/AzureDevOps.Integration/blob/main/AzureDevOps.Integration/Models/DevOpsContext.cs) object.
+There are [several](https://docs.microsoft.com/en-us/azure/devops/integrate/rest-api-overview?view=azure-devops#create-the-request) ways to Authenticate with Azure DevOps and depending on your use case, you can use the appropriate one.

+For our use case, we are leveraging [PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) via ***VssConnection*** wrapped in our custom [DevOpsContext](https://github.com/AdiThakker/AzureDevOps.Integration/blob/main/AzureDevOps.Integration/Models/DevOpsContext.cs) object.

 Once we have the connection set, we get the configured repository via [GitHttpClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.sourcecontrol.webapi.githttpclient?view=azure-devops-dotnet) instance.